phil-opp/blog_os/blog/post/11-returning-from-exceptions.md

 In contrast, a called function is allowed to overwrite scratch registers without restrictions.
 If the caller wants to preserve the value of a scratch register across a function call, it needs to backup and restore it (e.g. by pushing it to the stack before the function call).
 So the scratch registers are _caller-saved_.

-On x86_64, the calling convention specifies the following preserved and scratch registers:
+On x86_64, the C calling convention specifies the following preserved and scratch registers:

 preserved registers | scratch registers
 ---|---